yixiaosz/yixiaosz-study-notes/modern-robotics/modern-robotics-notes.md

 - Implicit parametrization of a 2D sphere surface in 3D space: $(x,y,z)$ with constraint $x^2+y^2+z^2=1$
 - Advantage: Best for curved shape.
 No singularies.
 No need for multiple coordinate charts, hence no atlas
 - **For robots containing one or more closed loops**, usually an implicit representation is more easily obtained than an explicit parametrization.
-- Drawback: the representation has more numbers than the number of DoF
+- Drawback: the representation has more numbers than the number of DOF

 **Implicit representation of a rigid body in space**